jakubk3697/Internships/2. Movie app/Agile plan.md

 **Stories:**

-Any user can sign-in with Google account :eight:
+Any user can sign-in with third-party application  :eight:

 Any registered user can sign-in with login and password :six: